-By combining Theorem~\ref{thm:structure_bounded_OCP_refined} and the results of the previous section, we may assume that we are given a graph $G$ with edge costs $c$, together with $t+1$ subgraphs $G_0, G_1, \ldots, G_t$ whose union is $G$, where $t$ is at most $\vortexbd(k)$, such that: \begin{itemize} \item $G_0$ is $2$-connected and cellularly embedded in a non-orientable surface $\surf$ of Euler genus at most $\genusbd(k)$.
-In particular, every face of $G_0$ is bounded by a cycle; \item Every odd cycle of $G_0$ is $1$-sided (in particular, every boundary cycle of $G_0$ is even); \item For all $i \in [t]$, there is a vortex $V_i := (G_i,\Omega_i)$ that has a linear decomposition of adhesion at most $\adhesionbd(k)$, where $\Omega_i$ is the vertex set of the boundary of some face $f_i$ of $G_0$, and the linear ordering of $\Omega_i$ is compatible with the cyclic ordering of the boundary of $f_i$; \item For all $i \in [t]$, $G_i$ is bipartite, and $G_0 \cap G_i$ is the cycle bounding $f_i$; \item For distinct $i, j \in [t]$, the boundaries of $f_i$ and $f_j$ are vertex-disjoint. \end{itemize}
+\begin{enumerate}[(i)] \item $G_0$ is cellularly embedded in a non-orientable surface $\surf$ of Euler genus at most $\genusbd(k)$, with face-width at least $2$ (in particular, every face of $G_0$ is bounded by a cycle); \item Every odd cycle of $G_0$ is $1$-sided (in particular, every facial cycle of $G_0$ is even); \item For every $i \in [t]$, there is a vortex $V_i^+ := (G_i,\Omega^+_i)$ that has a linear decomposition of adhesion at most $\adhesionbd(k) + 2$, where $\Omega^+_i$ is the vertex set of the boundary of some face $f_i$ of $G_0$, and the linear ordering of $\Omega^+_i$ is compatible with the cyclic ordering of the vertices incident to $f_i$; \item For all $i \in [t]$, $G_i$ is bipartite, and $G_0 \cap G_i$ is the cycle bounding $f_i$; \item For distinct $i, j \in [t]$, the subgraphs $G_i$ and $G_j$ are vertex-disjoint. \end{enumerate} \end{enumerate} \end{corollary}